ManullangJihan/DSP-Tutorial-in-Julia/README.md

 # Digital Signal Processing (DSP) Tutorials in Julia

 Welcome to the DSP Tutorials in Julia repository!
-This repository provides various examples and tutorials for Digital Signal Processing (DSP) using Julia, with code examples derived from MATLAB, PinkWin, and ThinkDSP.
+This repository provides various examples and tutorials for Digital Signal Processing (DSP) using Julia.

 ## Project Structure